ftrackhq/integrations/README.md

 #### Docker

-As part of this repository, 3 Dockerfile are available to sendbox the build of ftrack-connect-package.
+As part of this repository, 3 Dockerfiles are available to sendbox the build of ftrack-connect-package.

 -   C7.Dockerfile \[centos 7\]
 -   C8.Dockerfile \[centos 8\]
 -   Win10.Dockerfile \[windows 10\]

-For further informations, please use the README file contained in the **docker** folder.
+For further information, please use the README file contained in the **docker** folder.

 Note